byhoson/byhoson.github.io/_pages/about.md

 ---

-I am an undergraduate student in Sogang University.
+I am an undergraduate student at Sogang University.
 Currently, I am working as an undergraduate research intern at prosyslab, Kaist, advised by Kihong Heo.
 I am generally interested in builing "useful" softwares under "beautiful" mathematical principles.
+My ultimate dream is to discover that something is "impossible".

 ## Interests
+The following things may not be exactly what I'm working on at the moment, but are what I would like to persue in my whole career:
 * Programming Languages
-  * program analysis in security domains
+  * Static Analysis - abstract interpretation, language-based security, etc
+  * Model Checking - modal logic, satisfiability modulo theories, etc
-  * type theory, proof assistants, verification, etc
+  * Proof Assistants - type theory, computer-assisted proof
 * Machine Learning
-  * ML for PL
+  * approximation algorithms for tackling undecidability in above domains

 ## Education
 * (2018~) Undergraduate.
 Computer Science and Engineering & Mathematics.
 Sogang University.